Android Instant Apps - theory

 Features as building blocks

 An Instant App is a made up of features.
-A feature is module that applies com.android.feature and behaves differently in different circumstances:
+A feature is module that applies com.android.feature

-• When it’s consumed by an Instant App it generates an Instant app APK.
+file and works just like any other library. - When it’s consumed by an Instant App it generates an Instant app APK.

 For instance, a map app can allow users to navigate, search for nearby points of interest or share current location.
 All these actions are features that make up the app.
 Now let’s say, for example, the user launches this URL: https://instant-app.com/navigate/.
 The navigation feature is sent to the device and the user will start navigating to their destination.
 The same applies for https://instant-app.com/search/ and https://instant-app.com/share/.